-Congratulations, NYU Abu Dhabi – Abu Dhabi continues to hold the torch trophy!
+Congratulations, Abu Dhabi team – for the fourth consecutive year, you continue to hold the torch trophy!

 "This was a positive, collaborative and motivating challenge.
 It created a good talking point within the team and I really enjoyed being a part of it."